 In 2003, Pagel forged the Physician Assistant Services Department at The Cleveland Clinic Foundation, Ohio’s largest employers of physician assistants.
 She nurtured Cleveland Clinic’s preceptor program for PA students and provides mentorships to over 40 PA programs.
 Through Pagel’s efforts, The Cleveland Clinic Foundation hosted the inaugural AAPA-CCHS Clinical Leadership Conference in 2011.

 Pagel has served in various roles for the AAPA and PA Foundation.
 She was Facilitator of AAPA’s Planning for PA Association Progress from 1997-2009 and Chair for 2007 and 2008.
 She served on the committee for the National Conference Education Planning from 1998-2002, and as host chapter chairperson of the AAPA’s NCRM in 1998 and 2008.
 She was a trustee on the PA Foundation Board from 2005-2009, served for PAF resource development and programs from 2005-2007.
-From 2010-2012 Pagel acted as liaison for the AAPA to Joint Commission PTAC Ambulatory Care/FHC and Chairperson of the AAPA/CCF PA Leaders in Administration CME from 2010-present.
+From 2010-2012, Pagel acted as liaison for the AAPA to Joint Commission PTAC Ambulatory Care/FHC and Chairperson of the AAPA/CCF PA Leaders in Administration CME from 2010-present.
 During the 2012-2014 term, Pagel was elected Secretary/Treasurer of the AAPA.
+In addition, she served as AAPA President from 2016-2017.
 She was a recipient of the Charles Hudson PA of the Year Award in 1998 and 2007, the Glaxo Wellcome/ PA Foundation Leadership fellowship in 1997-1998 and AAPA’s Distinguished Fellow Award in 2012.

 Pagel’s philosophy is to enlighten one person at a time, then those people will enlighten others as the synergy begins and the word is spread globally of the endless opportunities for physician assistants.
 She is a visionary leader who moved the profession forward and brought recognition to physician assistants.